Limited access update (2020)

 Transferring Records to Archives

 When records are no longer used by a congregation, presbytery, or other church body, they may be eligible for transfer to the Region Archives.
-If you are looking after these records, we recommend you take the following steps prior to sending any records in:
+If you are looking after these records, we recommend you follow the steps below.

 - Identify what records you have and determine which should go to the archives.
 For some guidance in making these decisions, click here: What do the Archives Want? (for congregational records).